#FaceRace is an open challenge to all Canadians to confront racism amid the COVID-19 pandemic.

 However, some Canadians reacted to the outbreak and discovery of initial cases in Wuhan, China, by spreading disinformation, threatening, blaming and targeting Chinese Canadians, other Asian Canadians, and Indigenous Peoples, with racially based micro-aggressions, escalating to hate incidents and violence.

-The Chinese Canadian National Council for Social Justice (CCNC-SJ) reached out to partners Chinese and Southeast Asian Legal Clinic in Toronto, Vancouver-based Civic Engagement Network (CEN) and Chinese Canadian National Council Toronto Chapter (CCNCTO) to co-ordinate community response to racism in Canada.
+The Chinese Canadian National Council for Social Justice (CCNC-SJ) reached out to partners Chinese and Southeast Asian Legal Clinic in Toronto, Vancouver-based Civic Engagement Network (CEN) and Chinese Canadian National Council Toronto Chapter (CCNCTO) to co-ordinate community responses to racism in Canada.